WE HANDLE THE TOUGHEST CERTIFICATION ISSUES

 Call us today at (786) 390-5709 & schedule a FREE 15 minutes, completely confidential consultation about your certification(s).

-To add a new question go to app settings and press "Manage Questions" button.No.
-SBA 8(a) certification (or any other certification for that matter) is not a requirement to do business with the federal government.
-The 8(a) program is a resource for small businesses that seek business development assistance.
-The program helps to level the playing field by allowing small business to compete for government contracts against similarly situated small businesses.
-In some cases, certified firms can be awarded contracts without competing.
-Other benefits of the program include mentoring, procurement assistance, training and other assistance.
-However, if you don’t qualify for the SBA 8(a) certification or other certification you are not precluded from bidding on government contracts.
+Do I need to be 8(a) certified to do business with the federal government?SBA 8(a) certification (or any other certification for that matter) is not a requirement for doing business with the federal government.
+The 8(a) program is a resource for small businesses seeking business development assistance.
+The program helps neutralize the playing field by allowing small businesses to compete for government contracts against similarly situated small businesses.
+In some cases, certified companies can win contracts without competing.
+Other program benefits include tutoring, procurement assistance, training and other assistance.
+However, if you do not qualify for SBA 8(a) or other certifications, you are not precluded from bidding for government contracts.

-No. Getting your company certified is only one step towards being awarded a government contract.
-Once you obtain certification you have to market, you company and products to the agencies that buy your service or product.
-In many cases, we counsel our clients not to get certified because they are not in the position to benefit from the 8(a) Business Development program either because they are too small, too inexperienced or simply do not have the financial strength to undertake an effective marketing program.
+Does getting certified guarantee that I receive a government contract?No. Getting your business certified is just one step toward obtaining a government contract.
+Once you get certified, you must market your business and your products to the agencies that purchase your service or product.
+In many cases, we advise our clients not to get certified because they are not in a position to benefit from the 8(a) Business Development Program either because they are too small, too inexperienced or simply do not have the financial strength to undertake a marketing program effectively.

-It depends.
-Once the regional Division of Program Certification and Eligibility (DPCE) determines that your application is complete, a final decision regarding 8 (a) eligibility is required to be made within 90 days.
-However, this doesn’t take into account the amount of time it will take you to perform all of the steps towards completing your certification application such as determining your NAICS code, obtaining your DUNS number, registering on the CCR, gathering your documents, completing the application, signing and notarizing them where necessary, etc., etc. etc. We have literally met individuals who have procrastinated for years because they simply didn't know where to start.
-We’ve also seen individuals spend months dealing with turning in incomplete applications and dealing with the questions that result.
+How long does it take to get certified?It depends.
+Once the SBA's regional Division of Certification and Program Eligibility (DPCE) determines that your application is complete, a final decision regarding 8 (a) eligibility is required to be made within 90 days.
+However, this does not take into account the amount of time it will take you to go through all the steps to complete your certification application, such as determining your NAICS code, obtaining your DUNS number, registering with the System for Award Management (SAM - formerly known as Central Contractor Record- CCR), collect your documents, complete the application, sign and notarize them when necessary, etc., etc., etc. We have literally met people who have put things off for years because they just didn't know where to start.
+We have also seen people spend months dealing with the submission of incomplete applications and the questions that come up.

-If you prepare your application yourself, it shouldn’t cost you anything other than your time and effort.
+How much does it cost to get certified?If you prepare your application yourself, it shouldn’t cost you anything other than your time and effort.
 However, if you hire a consultant to prepare your application, it can cost you several thousand dollars.
-At DBE Direct, although we are a law firm, our prices are competitive with many of the consultants you will find.
-Besides, our knowledge of the 8(a) program one added benefit of retaining us to prepare you application is that our price includes a free appeal in the event that your application is denied.
-Since, appeals require much more work on our part, it is our policy not to take on any client seeking certification unless we determine it will be successfully or we believe we can successfully appeal a potential denial.
+At DBE Direct, although we are a law and accounting firm, our prices are competitive with many of the consultants you will find.
+Besides, our knowledge of the 8(a) program includes one added benefit when retaining us to prepare your application: our price includes a free appeal in the event that your application is denied.
+Since appeals require much more work on our part, it is our policy not to take on any client seeking certification unless we determine it will be done successfully or we believe we can successfully appeal a potential denial.

-It may if the state or local government or private corporation accepts the 8(a) certification as a tool to meet its small business contracting goals.
+Will getting 8(a) certified help me get business at the state and local level or from private corporations?It may if the state or local government or private corporation accepts the 8(a) certification as a tool to meet its small business contracting goals.
 However, in our experience, 8(a) certification is really only accepted at the federal level by those agencies that use the certification to help them meet their small business contracting goal.
 If your goal is to obtain business at the state or local level or from private corporations there may be other certifications more suitable to helping you reach your goal.
 At DBE Direct, we pride ourselves on our knowledge of small business certifications and helping our clients choose and apply for the certification that most closely aligns with their goals.

-In our experience, no. Agencies will not award a contract to your company solely because it is 8(a) certified, women-owned or whatever.
+Does getting more than one certification (i.e. Service Disabled Veteran Owned Business, Women Owned Small Business, etc.) make me more eligible to get government contracts?"In our experience, no. Agencies will not award a contract to your company solely because it is 8(a) certified, women-owned or whatever.
 Agencies hire firms that provide goods and/or services that they need.
 If you are 8(a) certified, women or veteran-owned then you also provide the additionally benefit of helping that agency meet its small business contracting goals, but they won’t award a contract to your firm for that reason alone.

-This is a tricky question.
-First, the 8(a) certification program like most small business certification programs require that the company be owned and controlled by the person who qualifies the business as an 8(a) firm.
+I’m not a minority (veteran or woman) but my wife (or husband) is.
+Can I make her (or him) the majority owner of the company and get certified?This is a tricky question.
+First, the 8(a) certification program, like most small business certification programs, require that the company be owned and controlled by the person who qualifies the business as an 8(a) firm.
 Simply handing over 51% ownership to your spouse or anyone else does not give them control of the company as shown in the company’s financial and business records.
 From time to time we have assisted individuals who have legitimately transferred their business to their spouse or another individual.
 We have helped the new owners establish control of the company and meet the requirements to obtain certification.
 Each case is different.
 If you are in this situation we strongly urge to contact us.

-Yes.
+Can my 8(a) certification expire?Yes.
 The SBA 8(a) Business Development program only lasts 9 years.
 After 9 years the firm graduates from the program and is no longer able to participate as an 8(a) firm.
 However, your firm can also face early termination or early graduation from the 8(a) program.
 You will know that a determination to terminate or early graduate your firm has been made by the SBA’s Director, Office of Business Development when you receive a Notification of Early Graduation or Termination.
 Once you receive the Notice you have 45 days to appeal the termination or graduation.
 If you do not appeal, the termination or graduation becomes the SBA’s final decision, effective on the forty-fifth day.
 We urge any business facing early termination or early graduation to contact us at DBE Direct to assist you with your appeal.